 SSSA supports its members and certified professionals by providing quality research-based publications, educational programs, certifications, and science policy initiatives via a Washington, DC office.
 Founded in 1936, SSSA celebrated its 75th Anniversary in 2011.
 In 2015, SSSA is celebrating the International Year of Soils.

 Because of their common interests, SSSA, the American Society of Agronomy, and Crop Science Society of America share a working relationship.
 Each organization is autonomous with its own bylaws and governing boards of directors.

-- ACSESS -- Alliance of Crop, Soil, and Environmental Science Societies
+- ACSESS -- Alliance of Crop, Soil Science Societies, and Environmental Science Societies

 - Affiliates & Cooperating Societies